nick-pestell/apprentice-install/README.md

 Install scripts for APHA bioinformatics apprentice project.

-The scripts within this repository will automatically download and install the rquired software for the APHA bioinformatics project.
+The scripts within this repository will automatically download and install the required software for the APHA bioinformatics project.
 These are:

 - `nextflow`